Social Media

 What do I need to bring to my appointment?

-• Both you and your spouse must be present, plus your original passports.
-Copies or ID cards are not acceptable.
+• Both you and your spouse must be present, and bring your passports

-• Or, your passport and a copy of the other parent’s passport, along with a notarised affidavit form of the other parent’s consent (Form DS-3053)
+• Or, your passport and a copy of the other parent’s passport, along with a notarised form DS-3053 (Statement of Consent) signed by the absent parent

-• A US passport-sized photo of your baby (2 inches X 2 inches or 5cm X 5cm) on a white background.
-Please see here for photo requirements.
+• A US passport-sized photo of your baby (2 inch X 2 inch or 5cm X 5cm) on a white background

-Get these things in order and you’ll be ready to jet off with your bub and his/her new passport!
+For more details, check out the step-by-step guide here.
+Once these things are in order you’ll be ready to jet off with bubs!
 Bon voyage, mama!

 more sassy mama